mbaughman7/maker_stuff/README.md

 # maker_stuff

-repo for things I make as gifts or home projects
+This repo is for projects like the lightning hat, naynay box, and firefly jar.